-Austin's population has increased by 20% each decade since 1970 (U.S. Census Bureau, 2010).
-With increasingly more people living in Austin, the need to strategically approach the care and replenishment of the urban forest has reached a critical point.
-Impacts from continuing growth and development, combined with long-term drought conditions, have created an imperative to move forward with the development of a broad-scoped, Comprehensive Urban Forest Plan for public property.
+Austin has experienced positive percent population change of over 30% for the last 4 decades (ImagineAustin, 2012).
+With increasingly more people living in Austin, the need to strategically approach the care and replenishment of the urban forest has reached a decisive point.
+Impacts from continuing growth and development, combined with long term drought conditions have created an imperative to move forward with the development of a broad-scoped, comprehensive urban forest plan.

-The requirement for a Comprehensive Urban Forest Plan was initially established in Austin's City Code in 1992 (§ 6-3-5).
-Twenty years later, in 2012, the adoption of Austin's new comprehensive plan, ImagineAustin, placed priority on protecting and expanding Austin's green infrastructure elements through the creation of an urban forest plan.
+The requirement for a comprehensive urban forest plan was initially established in Austin's City Code in 1992 (§ 6-3-5).
+Later in 2012, with the adoption of Austin's new comprehensive plan, ImagineAustin, priority was placed on protecting and expanding Austin's green infrastructure elements through the creation of an urban forest plan.
 Austin's Urban Forest Plan is the direct implementation of ImagineAustin's call to action.